suncoast-devs/handbook/lessons/prework/prework.md

 ---

 Pre-work is material that ensures you have the necessary foundation required for the course.
-Starting learning before the program is like training for a marathon.
+Starting lto learn before the program is like training for a marathon.
 You don't show up the day of the race and start; you need to train beforehand.
-In our program, your brain is the muscle that needs to train.
-This pre-work is training for your brain.
+In our program, your brain is the muscle that needs to train, this pre-work is training for your brain.

 # Starting in the Back